When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Rely On Instincts

-No one knows your child better than you do!
-If they’re around 24 months and still show no signs of escaping, start a conversation with them about moving to a big kid bed.
-Gauge their reactions, and go from there.
+No one knows your child better than you do.
+If they are around 24 months and show no signs of escaping, wait a bit longer.
+Start a casual conversation about big kid beds to gauge their reaction before making any moves.

 Why Children Fight the Big Bed

-Growing up can be a scary process.
-We unintentionally put pressure on our kids to grow up fast, and some children cling to certain things as their way of grounding themselves and feeling secure.
+Growing up is intimidating.
+We unintentionally put pressure on our kids to mature quickly, and some children cling to their cribs to ground themselves.

 How Fast Should You Transition?

-It’s tempting to rush through your toddler’s transition from crib to bed, especially if they’re escaping the crib or you have another baby on the way.
+It is tempting to rush the process, especially if you have another baby on the way or your toddler is escaping the crib.
 Unfortunately, rushing is one of the biggest mistakes you can make.

 Be Patient

-Not every toddler will have a meltdown whenever it’s time to sleep in the new bed, but you may experience some other issues.
+Not every toddler will have a meltdown when it is time to sleep in the new bed, but you might encounter a few bumps in the road.

-You may be greeted with a firm NO every time you bring up the fun prospect of a new bed.
+You might be greeted with a firm refusal every time you bring up the new bed.

 This is the most common scenario I hear from parents during the transitioning process.
 Toddlers often aren’t used to the idea of a different bed or have fears of some sort, so they end up in their parents’ room or bed during the night.
 If the parent wakes, I recommend putting the child back into the toddler bed.
 Of course, this is only possible if the parent wakes and does not sleep through the intrusion.